DEQrmichie/heatsource-9/README.md

 ```

 ### 6.1 CONTROL FILE
-HeatSource_Control.xlsx
+File name: HeatSource_Control.[xlsx|csv]

 xlsx sheet name: `Control Settings`

 The control file is where most of the model operation and initial parameterization is set.
 Do not change the key names in the control file.
 Only change the VALUE column (column 4).
+The heat source control file
+must be named `HeatSource_Control.[xlsx|csv]`.

 To write a blank template control file from a python script:
 ```python